MichaelHatherly/Docile.jl/doc/objects/at-doc.md

 Currently the only supported format for docstrings is markdown as provided by the Markdown.jl package.

-By default all docstrings will be stored as `MarkdownDocstring`s.
+By default all docstrings will be stored in `Docs{:md}` types.
 This default may be changed (once other formats become available) using the `@docstring` macro metadata (see [@docstrings](#@docstrings) for details).